- Everett Public Schools

 -

-If approved, this bond would fund the construction of a new elementary school and add 12 additional classrooms to our elementary schools to reduce the number of portable classrooms.
+If approved, this bond would fund the construction of a new elementary school and add 12 additional classrooms to existing schools, reducing the number of portable classrooms.

 Funds safe and healthy school buildings to meet today’s learning needs